moooofly/tunnel-proxy/README.md

 ## License

-goproxy is licensed under the MIT License.
-See [LICENSE](https://github.com/moooofly/goproxy/blob/master/LICENSE) for the full license text.
+tunnel-proxy is licensed under the MIT License.
+See [LICENSE](https://github.com/moooofly/tunnel-proxy/blob/master/LICENSE) for the full license text.